6arshid/example-bootstrap-wp-theme-code/README.md

-# example-bootstrap-wp-theme-code
+# example bootstrap 5 wordpress theme
 A very simple theme for basic WordPress standards

 Template for Bootstrap 5 + customize_register sample <br>
-with the code install additional plugins <br>
+With the code install additional plugins <br>
+With install sample demo
 .
 <a href="http://farshid.dk">farshid.dk</a><br><a href="https://mrlast.com/">Mr last</a>